hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/141_address_of_welcome_presented_at_calcutta_and_reply.md

 quarrelling at home, they look for somebody abroad to quarrel with, and the quarrel at home stops.
 We have these quarrels without any foreign policy to stop them.
-This must be our eternal foreign policy, preaching the truths of our Shâstras to the nations of the world.
+This must be our eternal foreign policy, preaching the truths of our Shāstras to the nations of the world.
 I ask you who are politically minded, do you require any other proof that this will unite us as a race?
 This very assembly is a sufficient witness.